By Tully Luxury Travel | 20-01-2020 | Travel

 We were often awoken by the sounds of fireworks early in the morning that went on during the day time as well as night time.
 I’m not exactly sure what they were celebrating but I’ve come to learn that Peruvian’s have many celebrations.
 Every time we were heading out for a tour, there was always some sort of celebration or dance happening in the streets of Peru.
 It always put a smile on my face seeing the colourful costumes and dances because you could see how proud Peruvian’s are of their culture.
 Visiting Machu Picchu has always been a dream of mine and never in a million years did I think I’d get to experience it.
 The hike up the uneven steps and dirt paths was very difficult as I struggled to breathe and had to take many breaks.
 However, I knew every breathless step to the top would be worth it when I saw the incredible view.
 Catching my breath, taking in the views, and feeling a sense of calmness whilst standing atop Machu Picchu is something I will never forget!

 Where did you stay on your trip?
-Which hotels were your favorite?
+Which hotels were your favourite?

 Belmond Miraflores Park, Lima: